-The parish council, while acknowledging the proposed provision of new educational facilities at Pannal Primary School and the requirements for the development, as set out in the adopted Harrogate Local Plan (Policy PN20), seeks to complement HBC policy by setting out additional local development requirements designed to achieve an even more successful new build.
+5.4.9 The parish council, while acknowledging the proposed provision of new educational facilities at Pannal Primary School and the requirements for the development, as set out in the HDLP (ref HDLP Policy TI6 Provision of Educational Facilities and Policy PN20), seeks to complement HBC policy by setting out additional local development requirements designed to achieve an even more successful new build.

-The 2021 Policy Intentions Document consultation attracted almost 88% support for a policy covering requirements in respect of educational facility development at the school.
+5.4.10 The 2021 Policy Intentions Document consultation attracted almost 88% support for a policy covering requirements in respect of educational facility development at the school.
 The consultation also suggested the inclusion of cycle parking and storage, together with the provisions regarding landscaping and electric vehicle charging infrastructure already identified by the steering and focus groups.
-These provisions are duly addressed in Policy CFS3 below.
+These provisions are duly addressed in Policy CFS3 below, with some 92% support in the 2022 consultation.

-The policy has regard to NPPF provisions regarding the encouragement of walking (paras 92, 100, 104, 106, 112), electric vehicle charging (paras 107, 112, 174), appropriate and effective landscaping, including the importance of trees (paras 130, 131) and the protection and enhancement of valued landscapes (para 174).
+5.4.11 The policy has regard to NPPF provisions regarding the encouragement of walking (paras 92, 100, 104, 106, 112), electric vehicle charging (paras 107, 112, 174), appropriate and effective landscaping, including the importance of trees (paras 130, 131) and the protection and enhancement of valued landscapes (para 174).